JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 The best way to understand the techniques is to try it for ourselves.
 Let's create a tiny Kotlin library first and use it from an Objective-C program.

-We create the `lib.kt` file with the library contents:
+We create the `hello.kt` file with the library contents:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">